MonicaCD510/Data-Projects/Manhatten Vacation Rentals Project/README.md

 Technologies Used

 Google Sheets
-Python (optional, for data cleaning or automation) Getting Started
+Getting Started

 Clone this repository.
 Make a copy of the data.xlsx spreadsheet.
-(Optional) Install any required Python libraries.
-Usage

 Open the data.xlsx spreadsheet.
 Explore the pivot tables on different sheets.